 The pins on the Arduino can be configured as either inputs or outputs.
 This document explains the functioning of the pins in those modes.
 While the title of this document refers to digital pins, it is important to note that vast majority of Arduino (Atmega) analog pins, may be configured, and used, in exactly the same manner as digital pins.

 Often it is useful to steer an input pin to a known state if no input is present.
 This can be done by adding a pullup resistor (to +5V), or a pulldown resistor (resistor to ground) on the input.
 A 10K resistor is a good value for a pullup or pulldown resistor.

-There are also convenient 20K pullup resistors built into the Atmega chip that can be accessed from software.
+There are 20K pullup resistors built into the Atmega chip that can be accessed from software.
 These built-in pullup resistors are accessed by setting the pinMode() as INPUT_PULLUP.
 This effectively inverts the behavior of the INPUT mode, where HIGH means the sensor is off, and LOW means the sensor is on.

 pinMode(pin, INPUT); // set pin to input digitalWrite(pin, HIGH); // turn on pullup resistors

 NOTE: Digital pin 13 is harder to use as a digital input than the other digital pins because it has an LED and resistor attached to it that's soldered to the board on most boards.
 If you enable its internal 20k pull-up resistor, it will hang at around 1.7V instead of the expected 5V because the onboard LED and series resistor pull the voltage level down, meaning it always returns LOW.
 If you must use pin 13 as a digital input, set its pinMode() to INPUT and use an external pull down resistor.